PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ## Conclusion

 In this Next.js tutorial, we successfully built the Sign In and Sign Up pages for a Next.js application.

 We implemented custom Sign In and Sign Up forms with error handling and integrated them with a backend using server actions.

-The use of useFormState and Zod for form validation ensured data integrity and provided user feedback.
+Using useFormState and Zod for form validation ensured data integrity and provided user feedback.

-We also covered setting up HTTP Only cookies for secure authentication and protecting routes through Next.js middleware, establishing a solid foundation for user authentication flows in Next.js applications.
+We also covered setting up httpOnly cookies for secure authentication and protecting routes through Next.js middleware, establishing a solid foundation for user authentication flows in Next.js applications.

-Thank you for your time and I hope you are enjoying these tutorials.
+Thank you for your time, and I hope you are enjoying these tutorials.

-If you have any question you can ask in the comments or stop on by the Strapi's `open office` hours held on Discord Monday - Friday 12:30 pm CST to 1:30 pm CST.
+If you have any questions, you can ask them in the comments or stop by Strapi's `open office` on Discord from 12:30 pm CST to 1:30 pm CST Monday through Friday.

-See you in the next post where we will work on building out our dashboard.
+See you in the next post, where we will work on building our dashboard.